Chart Color Schemes

 The employment landscape in Umina Beach shows performance that lags behind national averages across key labour market indicators

-However, professional & technical services have limited presence at 7.6% compared to the regional average of 11.5%.
-Over the year to September 2025, employment increased by 2.6%, while labour force grew by 3.3%, leading to an unemployment rate rise of 0.7 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and a 0.2 percentage point increase in unemployment.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03%, with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is projected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
-Applying these projections to Umina Beach's employment mix indicates local employment should increase by 6.8% over five years and 14.0% over ten years, assuming constant population projections for illustrative purposes.
+Conversely, professional & technical services have limited presence at 7.6%, compared to 11.5% regionally.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment increased by 2.5% while labour force grew by 3.2%, leading to a rise in unemployment of 0.7 percentage points (AreaSearch analysis).
+In comparison, Greater Sydney recorded employment growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Umina Beach's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes only and does not consider localized population projections.

 Frequently Asked Questions - Employment